Valentin271/tbc/README.md

 NOTE 2: A condition is of the form `<operand> <relop> <operand>` where `<relop>` is a relational operator and `<operand>` can be a number or a variable, it **cannot** be an expression.

+NOTE 3: `INPUT` must really receive one and only one character.
+This means inputting from the command line will not work as it also records a `\n`.
+Instead you can use `echo -n "5" | dump.elf`

 ## Optimizations

 Assembly optimizations can be seen in [`optimize.rs`](src/optimize.rs).
 It is mostly converting